The 6 Most Beautiful Places in Dolomites, Italy

 Unfortunately, you can not go for a refreshing dip in Lago di Carezza.
 Swimming is not allowed, and paddling is also prohibited.
 The lake is therefore completely fenced to make sure people do not enter the water.
 This is to prevent the beautiful lake from being affected and losing its beautiful color.

-Around the lake there is a path of about 2,5 kilometers and almost completely flat.
+Around the lake, there is a path of about 2,5 kilometers, and almost completely flat.
 A walk around the lake will therefore not take longer than half an hour and will show you the lake from all sides.
-There are several benches on the path, where you can sit and enjoy the view.
+There are several benches on the path where you can sit and enjoy the view.
 There is also a platform from which you have this wonderful view over the lake and where you’ll find some background information about the lake.
 In the surrounding area, there are several other walking routes if you’re up for a longer walk.

 Practical

-A big advantage of this lake is that it is easily accessible: It is located next to the road, so you don’t have to make a long, tough hike to reach this stunning place.
 There is a big parking lot where you can safely leave your car.
-Next to the parking lot, there’s a visitor center with a little souvenir shop, a restaurant and bar.
+The first 15 minutes are free, after that it costs €1 per hour.
+Next to the parking lot, you find a visitor center with a little souvenir shop, a restaurant, and a bar.
 But don’t go there for a drink with a view, as you cannot see the lake from there; It’s more for a quick bite.
-The lake itself is free to visit.

-2. Seiser Alm - Alpe di Suisi
+2. Seiser Alm - Alpe di Siusi

 46° 32′ N, 11° 39′ E